-Castle Pines, located 25 miles south of downtown Denver along the I-25 corridor, is a peaceful community of approximately 10,000 residents and 850 businesses in a 10-square-mile radius.
-This young, rural-suburban area is sought after for its scenic natural landscape, access to outdoor recreational activities and luxurious amenities like gated housing communities and championship golf courses.
+Castle Pines, located 25 miles south of downtown Denver along the I-25 corridor.
+It is a peaceful community of approximately 10,000 residents and 850 businesses in a 10-square-mile radius.
+This young, rural-suburban area is sought after for its scenic natural landscape & access to outdoor recreational activities.
+In addition, it is known for luxurious amenities like gated housing communities and championship golf courses.
 In 2013 it was ranked No.17 on Money Magazine’s “Best Place to Live” list as a top-earning town.
-Corken + Company prides Castle Pines as one of the areas that we are experts on.
-We hope for the opportunity to share our knowledge about Castle Pines and become your Castle Pines realtor.
+Corken + Company prides this as one of the areas that we are experts on.
+We hope for the opportunity to share our knowledge about Castle Pines and become your Colorado realtor.

-A variety of housing options are available in Castle Pines ranging from rental houses and apartments to spacious subdivisions and sprawling estates—most of which enjoy uninterrupted views of the Rocky Mountain foothills.
-As a Castle Pines realtor, we encourage you to check out all of the luxury homes available in this area.
+A variety of housing options are available within the city.
+These options range from rental houses and apartments to spacious subdivisions and sprawling estates—most of which enjoy uninterrupted views of the Rocky Mountain foothills.
+As a Denver Metro realtor, we encourage you to check out all of the luxury homes available in this area.

 Suburb Stats for Castle Pines North, Colorado

-In 2012, Castle Pines North was awarded the No.3 “Best Suburban Place to Live in Colorado” and is a coveted suburb for factors including its proximity to Denver, luxury residential areas and access to outdoor amenities like parks, playgrounds and jogging paths.
-It is also a great place to raise a family with a variety of schools and abundant subdivision neighborhoods with same-age children.
+In 2012, Castle Pines North was awarded the No.3 “Best Suburban Place to Live in Colorado”.
+It is a coveted suburb for factors including its proximity to Denver, luxury residential areas and access to outdoor amenities like parks, playgrounds and jogging paths.
+There are also a variety of schools and abundant subdivision neighborhoods with kids.

-With a median age of about 42 years old, Castle Pines attracts residents in all stages of life.
-Castle Pines residents are highly educated with more than 70 percent of residents having obtained at least a bachelor’s degree, and most have careers in sales and management.
-In other words, Castle Pines is a place where people come to escape the hectic pace of their work lives to enjoy the fruits of their labor.
+Though the city has a median age of about 42 years old, the city attracts residents in all stages of life.
+Residents are highly educated with more than 70 percent of residents having obtained at least a bachelor’s degree, and most have careers in sales and management.
+In other words, the locale is a place where people come to escape the hectic pace of their work lives to enjoy the fruits of their labor.

 Average House Prices